hlein/distro-backdoor-scanner/README.md

 current packages, then scan them for content similar to the malware that was added to `xz-utils`.

+Have been run over:

+- ~11k EndeavourOS/Arch packages
+- ~40k Debian packages
+- ~19k Gentoo packages
+- ~9k Rocky/RPM packages

-Running over the unpacked source trees of ~19k Gentoo packages and ~40k Debian packages gives a manageable amount of results (~hundreds of hits), digestable by a human.
+This gives a manageable amount of results (~hundreds of hits), digestable by a human.
 So far the only confirmed malicious results are... from the backdoored `xz-utils` versions.

 ## Checking M4 macros